See also: cholesterol, blood pressure, diabetes, smoking, weight loss

 Green – is governed by the Heart Chakra.
 Green is the harmonizing, balancing energy.
 It has strong influences on the heart and blood supply.
 Green has much to do with the way you feel about yourself.
 It is associated with abundance and giving.
 It’s strong tie to nature is very important in order to be balanced, peaceful, harmonious.
 Experience the color green now.

 Determine what color you need.
 Learn more about your personal Color Therapy Analysis.

 Crystals Associated with the Heart

-These gems have a long standing association with the heart and healing emotional matters of the heart energy!
-They have been used as adornments in clothing and on crowns, in armour and on breastplates and for the purpose of magic and healing.
+For meditation and contemplative purposes, these gems have a long standing association with the heart and healing emotional matters of the heart energy!
+They have been used as adornments in clothing and on crowns, in armor and on breastplates and for the purpose of magic and healing.
 The colors of green and pink have been associated with the Heart Chakra and are considered balancing colors found in crystals that soothe the heart and release emotional blockage.